aleksnavratil/polish-for-normal-people/polish_textbook.md

 * `Wchodzić` : To go *into* some location, but only if that going *does* happen regularly, repeatedly, or continuously.
 * `Wychodzić` : To go *out of* some location, but only if that going *does* happen regularly, repeatedly, or continuously.

 So you see the common `w` vs `wy` distinction, which is not usually super phonetically obvious to English speakers.
+This is only one of several possible pairs of phonetically-similar opposites; for example, we see the `od-` and `pod-` pair above, but there are others too.

 ## Phonetic agreement of adjectives' and verbs' endings